 Freshmen through Juniors should adhere to the regular dress code.
 Seniors must wear liturgy dress during the time that pictures are being taken, but can change back to regular clothes once pictures are over.

 If there is an emergency during school hours (natural disaster or otherwise), how can I reach my student?

-- In the event of an emergency, the Emergency Response Team will send out information through the media via FlashNews and post on the school’s website.
+In the event of an emergency, the Emergency Response Team will send out information through the media via FlashNews, send a text to your approved cell phone number, and post on the school’s website.

 - Participation in a school Mass is an opportunity for students to experience God in their lives, regardless of their religious preference.

 - Freshmen are taken through a step-by-step guide to the Catholic Mass prior to the first all school mass in September.
 Transfer students will receive detailed information in their religion classes regarding what to expect as well as expected behavior at Catholic Masses.